ZhugeSong/csp-viz/README.md

 ## Instructions

 The tool is completely written in self-contained HTML and JavaScript, so no special hosting is required.

-1. `clone` this repository
+You can run it locally by cloning this repository, or from [the version hosted on GitHub pages](https://zhugesong.github.io/csp-viz/csp-viz.html).

-2. Open [`csp-viz.html`](./csp-viz.html) in a browser that supports ES2016 (I think)
+1. Open [`csp-viz.html`](./csp-viz.html) in a browser that supports ES2016 (I think)
-3. Put your CSP into the text input field
+2. Put your CSP into the text input field
-4. Submit
+3. Submit

 The page should render a table describing the CSP.